suhailkakar/blog.suhailkakar.com/clx1r3bo4000j09lla6gih70l.md

 ## Key Components of AVS

 To understand how AVS works, we need to break it down into its core components: Operators, Stakers, and Smart Contracts.
 Each of these plays a crucial role in ensuring the system runs smoothly and securely.

+Let's dive into these components – it's like understanding the different parts of a car engine.
+Once you know how each piece functions, you can appreciate the whole system better.

 ### Operators